librato/librato-rails/README.md

 end
 ```

-Once you instrument an action, `librato-rails` will start reporting a set of metrics specific to that action including # of requests, total time used, and db and view time used.
+Once you instrument an action, `librato-rails` will start reporting a set of metrics specific to that action including # of requests, total time used per request, and db and view time used per request.

 Action instrumentation metrics are named following the format `rails.action.<controller>.<action>.<format>.*`.